handsontable/handsontable/docs/content/guides/columns/column-width.md

 ## Overview

 By default, the column width adjusts to the width of the content.
-However, if the width of the content is less than `50px`, including `1px` for borders on the sides, the column width remains constant at `50px`.
-The column size can be passed as a constant, an array, or a function.
+However, if the width of the content is less than `50px`, including `1px` for borders on the sides, the column width remains constant at `50px`. you can pass the column size as a constant, an array, or a function.

 The content inside a cell will be wrapped if it doesn't fit the cell's width.